Alfresco/docs-alfresco/content-accelerator/latest/configure/notifications-and-notes/index.md

 #### Step 7: Override the Slack Properties
 Now that we have the bot user set up, you can now successfully override the properties to get Slack external notifications connected.
-* Locate the `opencontent-override-placeholders.properties` file in the `tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent` folder of the alfresco tomcat
+* Locate the `opencontent-override-placeholders.properties` file.
+It will be located on the /alfresco classpath, for example, `tomcat/shared/classes/alfresco/module/com.tsgrp.opencontent`
 * Put the properties `send.external.notifications=true` and `slack.auth.token=xxxx-yourAuthToken`.
 * Restart alfresco and the Slack external notification connection should be all set up!